webgpu/webgpufundamentals/webgpu/lessons/webgpu-timing.md

     ...
 ```

-A few points about the `TimingHelper` class
+A few points about the `TimingHelper` class:

 * You still have to manually request the `'timestamp-query'` feature when you
   create your device but, the class handles whether it exists or not on the